phcompeau/biological_modeling_course/_pages/coronavirus/multiseq.md

 ## ACE2

-**This is a review -- should appear in the intro**

-In the [introduction](home), we mentioned that the spike protein for both SARS-CoV-2 and SARS bonds to the human angiotensin-converting enzyme 2 (ACE2).
-Part of why COVID-19 is not just a respiratory disease is that ACE2 is present in most human organs and can be found on the surface of cells from various human tissues, including lung alveolar epithelial cells, small intestine eterocytes, arteries, and kidneys[^Hamming].

 We already know from our work in part 1 of this module that when we compare the SARS-CoV and SARS-CoV-2 genomes, the Spike protein is much more variable than other regions.
 We even see variable and conserved regions within the spike protein, as the following figure (reproduced from the section on [homology modeling](homology)) indicates.

 ![image-center](../assets/images/spike_protein_similarity.png){: .align-center}
-Regions of differing similarity over the SARS-CoV and SARS-CoV-2 spike proteins.
+Variable and conserved regions in the SARS-CoV and SARS-CoV-2 spike proteins.
 The S1 domain tends to be more variable, while the S2 domain is more conserved (and even has a small region of 100% similarity).
-Source: [https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7166309/](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7166309/)[^Jaimes].
+Source: Jaimes et al. 2020[^Jaimes].
 {: style="font-size: medium;"}

 When we zoom in on